Ireland

 Royalties, other than patent royalties, are not generally subject to WHT under domestic law.
 Patent royalty payments and certain other annual payments are subject to WHT at 20%.
 Lower WHT rates may be accessed under treaties, subject to certain documentation and reporting requirements.
 The EU Interest and Royalties Directive may also provide an exemption from WHT for payments between associated companies.
 Associated companies, for the purpose of this directive, are companies where one can directly control at least 25% of the voting power of the other or at least 25% of the voting power of both companies is directly controlled by a third company.
 In all cases, all companies must be resident in a member state of the European Union.

-Finance (No.2) Act 2023 introduced new outbound payment rules into Irish legislation which apply to payments of certain dividends, interest and royalties to associated entities in no-tax and zero tax jurisdictions, as well as those included on the EU list of non-cooperative jurisdictions, made on or after 1 April 2024.
-There are grandfathering provisions that apply to arrangements which were in place on or before 19 October 2023.
+Finance (No.2) Act 2023 introduced new outbound payment rules into Irish legislation, which apply to payments of certain dividends, interest, and royalties to associated entities in no-tax and zero tax jurisdictions, as well as those included on the EU list of non-cooperative jurisdictions, made on or after 1 April 2024.
+There are grandfathering provisions that apply to arrangements that were in place on or before 19 October 2023.
 As such, the new measures will not apply to such grandfathered payments until 1 January 2025.

-The new legislation limits the operation of certain domestic withholding tax exemptions in respect of captured payments, as well as requiring reporting of these, by providing that withholding tax should be applied on applicable payments by Irish companies to associated entities that are resident in no-tax, zero-tax or non-cooperative jurisdictions.
-There are however a number of exclusions from the new rules, subject to certain conditions.
-Please refer to "Significant developments" above for further details.
+The new legislation limits the operation of certain domestic WHT exemptions in respect of captured payments, as well as requiring reporting of these, by providing that WHT should be applied on applicable payments by Irish companies to associated entities that are resident in no-tax, zero-tax, or non-cooperative jurisdictions.
+There are, however, a number of exclusions from the new rules, subject to certain conditions.

 WHT on capital gains